 Design sketches of the i20 show an evolution in design for the supermini, gaining a more sporty and dynamic look than the outgoing model.

-Kia has announced the all-new Kia Sorento will make its world premier at the event.
+Kia has announced the all-new Kia Sorento was set to make its world premier at the event.
 The fourth-generation flagship SUV has been designed and engineered to be more upmarket than ever before and looks to have incorporated various design touches seen on Kia’s latest models including the tiger nose grille and slim LED headlights.

 The new model will also mark the first-time hybrid power has been an option in the Sorento line-up.

-The 10th gen Mercedes-Benz E-Class will undergo a comprehensive refresh this year, and could be glimpsed for the first time at Geneva.
+The 10th gen Mercedes-Benz E-Class will undergo a comprehensive refresh this year, and could have been glimpsed for the first time at Geneva.